Netgate/frr/doc/user/pim.rst

    Display various information about the interfaces used in this pim instance.

-.. index:: show ip mroute
+.. index:: show ip mroute [vrf NAME] [A.B.C.D [A.B.C.D]] [fill] [json]
-.. clicmd:: show ip mroute
+.. clicmd:: show ip mroute [vrf NAME] [A.B.C.D [A.B.C.D]] [fill] [json]

    Display information about installed into the kernel S,G mroutes.
+If one address is specified we assume it is the Group we are interested in displaying data on.
+If the second address is specified then it is Source Group.
+The keyword `fill` says to fill in all assumed data for test/data gathering purposes.

 .. index:: show ip mroute count
 .. clicmd:: show ip mroute count

    Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes.

+.. index:: show ip mroute summary
+.. clicmd:: show ip mroute summary

+   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel.

 .. index:: show ip pim assert
 .. clicmd:: show ip pim assert